 Overall, the settlement negotiation process typically takes a few weeks to a few months.
 If all goes well, you and the other party will agree to a fair settlement for your damages.

-Factors that Can Affect Your Negotiation Timeline
+Factors That Can Affect Your Negotiation Timeline

 The amount of time negotiation takes can depend on: